BlenderMCP x CSM.ai x LLM Agents (e.g. Cursor / Claude)

 ```prompt

 First, make sure to clear the scene.
 Then create a simple table just using blender, do no search for that.
-Once the table has been crafted, search for a dragon on CSM AI, add it to the scene and place it on top of the table in the middle.
+Once the table has been crafted, search for a chair on CSM AI, add it to the scene and place it next to the table.
 Then spell out the word "CSM x MCP" above the CSM asset, color it in #A157EE and make it very shiny metallic and rotate it 90deg so that it makes for a nice display facing the user.
 Also ensure that the table has nice textures.

 ```